Lacunary wavelet series on Cantor sets: Wavelet leader based mutlifractal formalisms

-In addition, if $\rho_f$ is concave then $\rho_f = L_f$. \end{proposition} In particular, functions or processes which do not satisfy the formalism based on the leader large deviation spectrum do not either satisfy the formalism based on the leader Legendre spectrum.
-Therefore, in next sections we will mainly focus on the leader large deviation spectrum.\\
+In general, a formalism is a method based on numerically computable quantities that provides an upper bound for the multifractal spectrum of a given function.
+If the inequality turns out to be an equality for a specific function $f$, one says that the formalism is satisfied for $f$.
+In particular, as explained in the previous subsection, a function $f$ satisfies the leader Legendre formalism if ${\mathcal{D}}_f = L_f$, and it satisfies the leader large deviation formalism if ${\mathcal{D}}_f = \rho_f$.
+Clearly, functions or processes that do not satisfy to the formalism based on the leader large deviation spectrum also do not satisfy to the formalism based on the leader Legendre spectrum.

-The different spectra we consider have been introduced as global notions, but they can also be defined locally.
-It allows to define homogeneity of a function for the H\"older regularity.

-\begin{definition} Let $\Omega \subset \R$ be a nonempty open set.
-The $\Omega$-local multifractal spectrum of $f$ is defined by